Nurse Practitioner, Post-partum (Job ID: 20190605)

-Reporting to the Clinical Program Manager, and in combination with the Unit Manager – Hospital Obstetrics, the Nurse Practitioner is responsible for providing support to post-partum patients of the Calgary West Central Primary Care Network (CWC PCN) at the Rockyview General Hospital.
-The Nurse Practitioner demonstrates autonomous and independent practice and is responsible and accountable for the provision of evidence-based maternal and infant or newborn care.
+Reporting to the Clinical Program Manager, and in combination with the Unit Manager – Hospital Obstetrics, the Nurse Practitioner (NP) is responsible for providing support to post-partum patients of the Calgary West Central Primary Care Network (CWC PCN) at the Rockyview General Hospital.
+The NP demonstrates autonomous and independent practice and is responsible and accountable for the provision of evidence-based maternal and infant or newborn care.

-The Nurse Practitioner assesses, diagnoses, manages and supports patients and completes appropriate documentation.
+The NP assesses, diagnoses, manages and supports patients and completes appropriate documentation.
 They work collaboratively with the physician to develop and implement care plans, evaluate outcomes and provide followup with the patient.
-The Nurse Practitioner maximizes the application of in-depth nursing theory, knowledge and skills to meet the complex healthcare needs of individuals, families and communities.
-They function as a nursing practice leader, consultant, expert practitioner, educator and researcher within the In-Hospital Obstetrics program.
+The NP maximizes the application of in-depth nursing theory, knowledge and skills to meet the complex healthcare needs of individuals, families and communities.
+They function as a nursing practice leader, consultant, expert practitioner, educator and researcher within the in-hospital obstetrics program.

-The Nurse Practitioner makes professional autonomous decisions and works to full scope of practice with an emphasis on providing comprehensive care, education and guidance to perinatal patients, their families and their newborns.
+The NP makes professional autonomous decisions and works to full scope of practice with an emphasis on providing comprehensive care, education and guidance to perinatal patients, their families and their newborns.
 Duties will vary depending on the unit and patient population needs.

-The Nurse Practitioner works with family physicians and obstetricians in hospitals and the community, other health professionals, and local and regional programming in a multidisciplinary environment to ensure a high quality of evidence-based expert clinical care to the practice population.
+The NP works with family physicians and obstetricians in hospitals and the community, other health professionals, and local and regional programming in a multidisciplinary environment to ensure a high quality of evidence-based expert clinical care to the practice population.

-Based on the Alberta Health Services (AHS) definition of Professional Practice, the Nurse Practitioner will use critical thinking and clinical judgement to coordinate and facilitate the management of patients within the CWC PCN.
-Specifically, the Nurse Practitioner will use a case-management approach when assessing, diagnosing, planning, implementing and evaluating patient and care needs.
-The Nurse Practitioner will utilize the hospital EMR or paper chart in maintaining accurate and timely records, documenting all phases of patient care.
+Based on the Alberta Health Services (AHS) definition of Professional Practice, the NP will use critical thinking and clinical judgement to coordinate and facilitate the management of patients within the CWC PCN.
+Specifically, the NP will use a case-management approach when assessing, diagnosing, planning, implementing and evaluating patient and care needs.
+The NP will utilize the hospital EMR or paper chart in maintaining accurate and timely records, documenting all phases of patient care.
 Key responsibilities include:

 - Work collaboratively within a hospital unit and with physicians to enhance the delivery of obstetrical care services.